Barnard Alumnae Admissions Representatives (BAARs)

 Graduating classes elect officers at the end of the senior year and thereafter at the time of each five-year reunion.
 Class officers plan reunions and mini-reunions, communicate with members through class letters and through Class Notes in Barnard magazine, and organize Reunion Fund Committees and phonathons.
 All interested class members can volunteer to serve as officers or to join class committees by calling their class president or any one of their current class officers or Alumnae Affairs.

 The Class Officers Handbook (PDF) includes descriptions of each officer's position and responsibilities, a guide to planning mini reunions and keeping classmates connected, and an electronic communications guide for sending e-mails and updating class Web pages.
-To request a printed copy, please call the Office of Alumnae Affairs.
+To request a printed copy, please contact Alumnae Affairs at 212.854.2005 or email@example.com.

 There are Barnard alumnae regional clubs and contacts all over the world, which arrange programs and events to maintain a connection to the College.
 A regional club can be an excellent way to network in your own community, to pursue cultural or intellectual interests, and to provide a vital link to Barnard.